Muni Central Subway

 - Including it in the voter-approved Regional Measure 2 expenditure plan

-- Delivering $30 million in toll dollars, plus ongoing operations support once the extension opens
+- Delivering $30 million in toll dollars, plus ongoing operations support now that the extension has opened

 Value to the Community

-Completion of the Central Subway will provide a direct rapid transit link between downtown San Francisco and the Sunnydale, Visitacion Valley and Bayview neighborhoods.
+The Central Subway provides a direct rapid transit link between downtown San Francisco and the Sunnydale, Visitacion Valley and Bayview neighborhoods.

-These neighborhoods will enjoy better access to jobs, stores, schools, and sporting and cultural venues in downtown San Francisco, Chinatown, South of Market and Mission Bay.
+These neighborhoods now enjoy better access to jobs, stores, schools, and sporting and cultural venues in downtown San Francisco, Chinatown, South of Market and Mission Bay.

-- Improve regional connections to BART, Caltrain and future high-speed rail
+- Improves regional connections to BART, Caltrain and future high-speed rail

-- Relieve congestion along the Stockton Street corridor
+- Relieves congestion along the Stockton Street corridor

-- Stimulate economic activity along the 4th Street corridor south of Market Street
+- Creates new economic activity along the 4th Street corridor south of Market Street

 The Central Subway project received a total of $942 million through the Federal Transportation Administration’s New Starts program.
 Other funding partners include: